ethicbrudhack/WORKING-ECDSA-Signature-Weakness-Analyzer-reuse-near-reuse-/README.md

 🛠️ Troubleshooting

-“No valid signatures parsed”: check your file format; remove non-hex chars in r/s/z.
+“No valid signatures parsed” → check your file format; remove non-hex chars in r/s/z.

-“Killed / out of memory”: reduce --sample or --maxpairs.
+“Killed / out of memory” → reduce --sample or --maxpairs.

-“No results”: try --nearreuse --bitdiff 8, or scan a larger sample.
+“No results” → try --nearreuse --bitdiff 8, or scan a larger sample.

 📦 Minimal Project Structure
 .